 Chapter 4121-2 Standards of Practice for Attorneys, Agents, and Representatives of Claimants or Employees

-(A) Reasonable standards for those attorneys, agents and representatives who practice before the bureau of workers' compensation, and the industrial commission shall include:
+(A) Reasonable standards for those attorneys, agents and representatives who practice before the bureau of workers' compensation and the industrial commission shall include:

-(1) Such attorney, agent or representative shall make himself competent to handle such matters by becoming familiar with the statutes, decisions of the courts, and rules of the bureau and industrial commission relating to workers' compensation.
+(1) Such attorney, agent or representative shall make himself or herself competent to handle such matters by becoming familiar with the statutes, decisions of the courts, and rules of the bureau and industrial commission relating to workers' compensation.